ibm-cloud-docs/vpc/bs_snapshots_manage.md

 ```
 {: codeblock}

-For more information about available command options, see [`ibmcloud is snapshot-create`](/docs/cli?topic=cli-vpc-reference#snapshot-create).
+For more information about available command options, see [`ibmcloud is snapshot-create`](/docs/cli?topic=cli-vpc-reference#snapshot-create)

-Creating cross-region copy of a second-generation snapshot is available only in Sydney, Sao Paulo, Osaka, and London regions.
-{: beta}

 ## Deleting a remote region copy from the CLI
 {: #snapshots-remote-copy-delete-cli}